faustic/fauces/doc/dev/virtual_system/vs_state.md

 might be maintained by the environment is not considered part of the machine state.

+### Application of proposed design principles

+* Simplicity: short number of registers; indivisible registers; no flags or condition codes.
+* Flexibility: derivatives with a different register size are easy to design;
+register PM allowing for different pointer sizes with no change of design.

 ### Memory

 The memory consists of two separate equally-sized parts, one for code and one